ssMMiles/discord-interactions/packages/builders/README.md

 *Easy builder classes for interaction responses (Messages/Modals), Components and Commands.*

 # Credits
-This code is derived from [@discordjs/builders](https://github.com/discordjs/discord.js/tree/main/packages/builders) and distributed under the Apache 2 license.
+This code is derived from [@discordjs/builders](https://github.com/IanMitchell/interaction-kit/packages/discord-api) and distributed under the Apache 2 license.
+It has been extended to support more Discord interaction related structures.